15 Ways to Increase Your Value and Influence at Work

 14. Watch your social media brand.
 How your co-workers view your social media posts will have a huge impact on how they view you as a person.
 There is no distinction between your personal and professional life in the social media world.
 Don’t be fooled into thinking that because people aren’t connected with you, they won’t see your posts or photos.

 15. Get involved.
-Show that you’re serious about your career by volunteering to lead department projects, or by getting involved with company fundraisers, or by offering to help with social activities.
+Show that you’re serious about your career by volunteering to lead department projects, getting involved with company fundraisers, or by offering to help with social activities.

 There are many more “little things” you can do to stand out as someone worthy of respect and admiration if you will look for them.
 Pay close attention to the attributes of those senior to you in your organization.
 There’s a lot you can learn by observing successful people you respect.